|

 much that my father bought us boxing gloves to settle our differences.

 fights.
-Actually, we didn't need to as we were often teased about our
+Actually, we didn't need to as we were often teased for our

-rosy cheeks that were chapped by the sun in the high altitude.
+rosy cheeks burnt by the sun in the high altitude.
 That

-easily.
-We did the same in the missionary school we went to.
+gave us the excuse to scrap.
+We easily established our dominance there.
+We did the same in the missionary school that we went to.
 The

 pastor's son tried my brother first, being that he was the same age.